 Understanding active site licensing

-The active site licensing is there because it simply is easier for you, the users.
-It allows you to install the plugin as many times as you want, but instead the license covers usage on X sites, depending on subscription plan, in a 30 day moving window.
-That essentially means that you dont have to bother with the activation/deactivation of plugin on sites to prevent you from hitting the licensing limits.
-So it actually covers your actual use instead.
+Active site licensing exists because it is simpler for you as a user.
+It allows you to install the plugin as many times as you want, while the license instead covers usage on a certain number of sites, depending on your subscription plan, within a 30-day moving window.
+That essentially means that you don't have to worry about activating and deactivating the plugin on sites just to avoid hitting the licensing limits.
+It covers your actual usage instead.

-In practice, the license server is contacted on each synchronization, to verify the license and potentially count it as a active site.
-It only counts as a active site, if it uses a non-local domain name.
-Meaning domain names reserved as per https://tools.ietf.org/html/rfc2606.
-Such as .local, .test, .localhost etc. is not counted as active site.
-Staging/dev sites containing 'staging' or 'dev' is not counted either.
-Any other sites is counted as active sites.
+In practice, the license server is contacted on each synchronization to verify the license and potentially count it as an active site.
+It only counts as an active site if it uses a non-local domain name, meaning domain names reserved under https://tools.ietf.org/html/rfc2606.
+Domains such as .local, .test, and .localhost are not counted as active sites.
+Staging or development sites containing 'staging' or 'dev' are not counted either.
+Any other sites are counted as active sites.
 So if you do a synchronization from your local environment http://mywebsite.test to https://mycoolwebsite.com, it will count as one active site because of the domain mycoolwebsite.com.

 Let us check out some examples: